AndreLuiz-Cardoso/AndreLuiz-Cardoso/README.md

 ### Hi there 👋
 🧑‍💼 I'm a corporate lawyer in the process of career migration.

-🖥️I've been studying about cybersecurity, python, SQL and Power BI.
+🖥️I've been studying about python, SQL and Power BI.

 🎮Nowadays my hobbies are developing games for fun.